brayanquirozurrutia/brayanquirozurrutia/README.md

 ## 💼 Professional Experience

-I have hands-on experience working with **PHP Symfony** and **Django**, which has equipped me with a deep understanding of web development principles and best practices.
-My adaptability allows me to quickly learn and master new tools and technologies as needed.

----

-## 💼 Professional Experience

 ### Full Stack Developer, **Entrekids**
 *04/2024 – Present*
 - Developed web and mobile apps using **React**, **React Native**, and **TypeScript**.